Soham-Wani/Custom-Guitar-Chord-Guesser/README.md

 # Guitar-Chord-Guesser
-A custom made website and WebView app for a die-hard guitar learning client.
+The project includes (as per requirement):
+- A full-fledged website
+- A WebView application